- Date : 05/08/2023

 7. Convertibility into shares: Bonds cannot be converted into equity shares while certain debentures do offer this facility.
 Convertible debentures allow holders to convert their debentures into shares if they believe that the company’s stock will rise in the future.
 It has to be noted, however, that convertible debentures pay lower interest rates when compared to other fixed-rate investments.

-8. Priority in case of liquidation: In the event of liquidation of an organisation, bondholders are given priority in repayment as compared to debenture holders.
+8. Priority in case of liquidation: One more bond and debenture difference is that in the event of liquidation of an organisation, bondholders are given priority in repayment as compared to debenture holders.
+This can be a significant advantage for bondholders and a major consideration for investors to take note of before investing money in either instrument.